IshuWebDev/ishudbadmin/readme.txt

 Welcome to the IshuDbAdmin.
 The OpenSource Project 2022.

-This is a release of IshuDbAdmin, an Database Management Web application.
+This is a release of IshuDbAdmin, a Database Management Web application.

 This is is official file for instruction to use and utilize the project.